sparkflows/sparkflows-docs/docs/tutorials/analytics/nyc-taxidata-annalysis.rst

 Analyze using Chart Graph
 -------------------------

-It displays average speed per hour on chart using Graphvalue Node.
+It displays the average speed per hour on the chart using the Graphvalue Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^